Skip to content

 CI workflow examples

-- name: Restore MethodAtlas AI cache
+- name: MethodAtlas AI cache

 with:

-path: .methodatlas-cache.csv.gz
+path: .methodatlas-cache.json.gz

 key: methodatlas-ai-${{ github.ref_name }}-${{ github.sha }}